sumn2u/react-deploy-cli/README.md

 ```
 It will automatically create a deploy.js file.
-Now inside deploy.js file put your s3 bucket name, along with ACCESSKEYID and SECERETKEY.
+Now inside deploy.js file put your s3 bucket name, along with `ACCESSKEYID` and `SECERETKEY`.

 After building your react app.
 It's time to deploy your app to S3 bucket.